 Game Night was initially conceived as a niche novel targetted at roleplayers and distributed through games shops and the Internet, but in the months after its publication it proved that it was capable of entertaining people who’d never played a roleplaying game in their lives.
 Some of its strongest supporters have been non-gaming Terry Pratchett fans, and at the 2008 Discworld Convention, it sold copies equal to one in ten of all attendees.

-Game Night is now available in games shops world-wide and some branches of Waterstones in the UK, as well as being a strong seller on both Amazon.com and Amazon.co.uk.
+Game Night is now available on both Amazon.com and Amazon.co.uk.
 It capped a strong initial year by achieving a prestigious GenCon ENnie award nomination, alongside books from Wizards of the Coast (publishers of Dungeons & Dragons) and WhiteWolf / CCP (publishers of the Vampire: The Masquerade roleplaying game and the Eve Online computer game).

 “The best novel ever written about gaming.
 One of the funniest novels ever written about anything.”
 [Link]